This event has been and gone.

 Originally staged at the Old Vic, London in 1975, Peter Hall’s iconic production of No Man’s Land starred John Gielgud and Ralph Richardson.

-Playwright, director, actor, poet and political activist, Harold Pinter wrote twenty-nine plays including The Caretaker, The Birthday Party and Betrayal He was awarded the Nobel Prize for Literature in 2005. .
+Playwright, director, actor, poet and political activist, Harold Pinter was born on 10 October 1930 in East London.
+He wrote twenty-nine plays including The Caretaker, Old Times, Betrayal and The Homecoming.
+In 2005, he was awarded the Nobel Prize for Literature.
+He died on Christmas Eve 2008.

 Please note that No Man’s Land contains very strong language.

 One of the country's best classic theatre companies, performing revivals of worthy modern plays.
 London Classic Theatre have been touring since April 2000, during which time they have staged many critically acclaimed productions.